UCAR-SEA/SEA-ISS-Template/submission-guidelines.md

 ## Ready to Submit your Paper? 📝

 9. **Submit your Paper:** Once you've completed the steps above, you can submit your paper to the conference organizers:
-* Once you are ready to submit your paper, go to the "Issues" tab of your repository and click "New Issue".
+* Once you are ready to submit your paper, go to the "Issues" tab of this repository and [click "New Issue"](https://github.com/UCAR-SEA/SEA-ISS-Template/issues/new).
 * Someone from the SEA committee will add your github username to the list of collaborators for the UCAR-SEA github organization.
 * Once you accepted the invitation, you can transfer your repository to the UCAR-SEA organization.
 * Navigate to the settings of your paper repository, scroll down to the Danger Zone, and click "Transfer" .
 * Select or type "UCAR-SEA" to transfer the repository to the conference organizers.
 This step will make your paper public and allow the conference organizers to review your paper.

 You can submit your paper as one notebook or split it up to multiple notebooks and markdown files.
 Please see the [example paper1](notebooks/notebook-template) and [example paper2](notebooks/notebook-example2_part1) for examples of how to structure your paper.

+For your submissions, please use the following naming convention for your paper repository: `SEA-ISS-2024-<paper-title>`.
+For example, if your paper title is "My Awesome Paper", your repository name should be `SEA-ISS-2024-My-Awesome-Paper`.